-This conclusion seems to be very important to understand in our countries which are member States of the Eurasian Economic Union.
-Before it was created by Russia, Belarus and Kazakhstan in 2014, the Eurasian Economic Community (EurAsEC) was functioning, and in 2013 the idea of developing of a EurAsES Civil Code was proposed by one of the member States.
+This conclusion seems to be very important to understand in our countries which are member States of the Eurasian Economic Union ("EAEU").

+Before the EAEU was created by Russia, Belarus and Kazakhstan in 2014, the Eurasian Economic Community ("EurAsEC") was functioning, and in 2013 the idea of developing of the EurAsES's Basics of Civil Legislation or even Civil Code was proposed by one of the member States.

 I was a member of the interstate working group together with my teacher Professor Maidan Suleimenov and some of my colleagues.
-By that time, our countries were developing a bit differently (and sometimes in different directions), and in contrast to our colleagues from othe EurAzEC member States (like Belarus, Kyrgyzstan and Tajikistan) we strongly opposed the idea of a supranational civil code.
-Later we also opposed the idea of a supranational basics of civil law.
+By that time, countries which participated in the EurAsES were developing a bit differently (sometimes in different directions), and in contrast to our colleagues from other EurAsEC member States we strongly opposed the idea of a supranational Civil Code.
+Later we also opposed the idea of a supranational Basics of Civil Law in the EurAsEC.
 The reason was that we did not share with Russian scholars some conceptual approaches to regulate corporations and corporate relations, civil law transactions and some other important issues.

-The discussion ended with the transformation of the EurAsEC into the Eurasian Economic Union (EAEU).
-And now I can also say that our conceptual disagreement was based on our intuitive feeling (which now we can express in word using conclusions of Professor Basedow) that in all those efforts to create a supranational framework for civil relations in EurAsEC (and it appears to be also true in the Eurasian Economic Union) existence of horizontal relations has been neglected in many cases, but more reliance has been made to the vertical power and communication.
-This factor makes to think that the EAEU could be created with the purpose which is a bit different from the declared purpose of it to function as an international organization of regional economic integration only.
+The discussion ended with the transformation of the EurAsEC into the functioning nowadays EAEU.
+And now I can also say that our conceptual disagreement was based on our intuitive feeling (which now we can express in words using conclusions of Professor Basedow) that in all those efforts to create a supranational framework for civil relations in EurAsEC (and it appears to be also true in the EAEU) existence of horizontal relations has been neglected in many cases, but more reliance has been made to the vertical power and communication.
+This factor makes to think that the EAEU could have been created with the purpose which is a bit different from the declared purpose of it to function as an international organization of regional economic integration only.

 5. Professor Basedow did not back down from his belief in the prospects of cooperation and interaction between people and a State based on reason and virtue, the need of taking into account objectivity of human nature and importance of forming such circumstances under which private and public interests would be coordinated and balanced.
-Based on this, the best (if not the only) prospect for the preservation and further development of humanity, he put forward and justified "the cross-cutting idea of his research - the transformation of the State into an open society with the free movement of persons, goods, services, capital, information and, as a consequence, formation, along with the State, of private regulation of cross-border relations with the participation of individuals and commercial companies".
+Based on this, the best (if not the only) prospect for the preservation and further progress of humanity, he put forward and justified "the cross-cutting idea of his research - the transformation of the State into an open society with the free movement of persons, goods, services, capital, information and, as a consequence, formation, along with the State, of private regulation of cross-border relations with the participation of individuals and commercial companies".

 At the same time, Professor Basedow argued that "the current stage of development of modern history differs from previous ones in the sense that modern States can be called "open" not only as a matter of fact.
 Their openness also includes normative content, which is a characteristic of the perception of the inner essence of many concepts of international and constitutional law formed on the basis of the sad experience of the social existence of mankind in the first half of the twentieth century, from the one hand, and new directions in the development of political philosophy, on the other hand.
+This state of openness has reflected in the tangible changes that PIL has undergone over the past 50 - 60 years".
+Professor Basedow concluded that "in such circumstances, PIL becomes subject to a legal analysis of cross-border exchanges and contacts which are becoming increasingly intense.
+Consideration of this general topic serves as a kind of leitmotif of this work".